OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 1. Navigate to your Cloud Instance in Control Center V1.
 2. Click **CHANGE PLAN**.
-3. Choose your plan and complete the purchase.
+3. Choose your plan and complete the purchase through Stripe.

 Server license:

 1. Navigate to your Server License in Control Center V1.
 2. Click **UPGRADE LICENSE**.
-3. Choose your plan and complete the purchase.
+3. Choose your plan and complete the purchase through Stripe.

 In both cases, upgrading a trial to a paid subscription will migrate your subscription to Control Center V2.